hsinnan75/MapCaller/README.md

 to download the package of MapCaller.

 # Compiling
-To compile MapCaller and the index tool, please change to kart's folder and just type 'make' to compile MapCaller and bwt_index.
+To compile MapCaller and the index tool, please just type 'make' to compile MapCaller and bwt_index.
 If the compilation or the program fails, please contact me (arith@iis.sinica.edu.tw), Thanks.

 # Changes
 version 0.9.0: First version released.